cjordan/kvis-setup/README.md

 # kvis-setup

-* * *

 ### Prerequisites
 Download `kvis-definitions.rb` and one of or both the profile scripts `kvis-wide.rb` and `kvis-square.rb`, placing them somewhere in your `$PATH`.
 Note that each profile script assumes the definitions file is in the same directory.
-You will need [xdotool](http://www.semicomplete.com/projects/xdotool/xdotool.xhtml) and [xwininfo](http://linux.die.net/man/1/xwininfo) installed locally, as well as [ruby](https://www.ruby-lang.org/en/) interpreter.
+You will need [xdotool](http://www.semicomplete.com/projects/xdotool/xdotool.xhtml) and [xwininfo](http://linux.die.net/man/1/xwininfo) installed locally, as well as a [Ruby](https://www.ruby-lang.org/en/) interpreter.

 ### Usage
 To set up kvis according to a profile, simply run that script.
 By default, these profile scripts will open kvis before adjusting.
 To see a list of available options, simply pass a `-h` flag.